What are Personality Disorders?

 Suicidal Ideation or Threats

 Any threat of suicide should be taken seriously.
 There are degrees of intent that can be used to judge the level of risk a person will successfully kill themselves.
 However, even passing thoughts of suicide should be addressed by a mental health professional.
 To get a better idea of what we mean by saying Suicidal Ideation, please refer to our Suicide Prevention page for information on how you can help a loved one.
-Suicidality is very common amongst people with Borderline Personality Disorder.
+Suicidality is very common among people with Borderline Personality Disorder.
 The American Journal of Psychiatry reports that 60% – 70% of people with BPD attempt to commit suicide.
 If you or a loved one are at risk of committing suicide.
 Please seek help immediately.
-The National Suicide Prevention Lifeline is available to help 24-hours a day.
+The National Suicide Prevention Lifeline is available to help 24 hours a day.

 Self-Harming Behavior, sometimes called self-mutilation, is the process of cutting, burning, or otherwise harming oneself.
 This practice can be challenging to understand from an outsider’s perspective.
 People who engage in self-harm do so in an attempt to release emotional pain or deal with overwhelming feelings.
 It may be hard to tell if someone you love is harming themselves because people usually do so in private.
 They will often also attempt to cover up the scars with clothing or accessories.